sasa27/ConversationExtraction/README.md

 * RESULTS/ where the results are gonne be

 ## Usage
+You can run all the programm in once with the cutting, processing and finding the keys that works for all via buildcutFile.sh to build then cutFile.sh :

+  cutFile.sh <insert the path to the file> <number of cut you want> <How much lines in each cut> -r <regex> -o <output>

+the results will be in the repository RESULTS

 You can compile the program by running the script **build.sh**.

 Once compiled, you can run the method with the script **extractionWithWindows.sh** if you are using Windows or **extractionWithLinux.sh**: